People

 Principal Investigator

-Dr. Colder is the Principal Investigator of the Child and Adolescent Family Development Laboratory.
+Dr. Craig Colder is the Principal Investigator of the Child and Adolescent Family Development Laboratory.
 He directs a multidisciplinary team that includes faculty from UB, Buffalo State University, University of Washington, University of North Carolina at Chapel Hill, and Emory University.
 Dr. Colder received his doctoral degree from Arizona State University in 1994, and completed post-doctoral training at Duke University Medical Center and The Health Policy and Researcher Centers at University of Illinois at Chicago.
 His area of interest is in childhood and adolescent behavior problems, and the development of substance abuse.

 Eugene Maguin